New Jersey Addiction Research 2025: Abuse Facts, Overdose Rates, and Rehabilitation Statistics

 In 2021, the number of overdose deaths in New Jersey (NJ) rose to an all-time high of 3047—likely a result of lockdown-caused distress and the COVID-19 pandemic.
-Since then, the number has dropped to 2564 in 2023 and 1180 in the first eight months of 2024.
+Since then, the number has dropped to 2778 in 2023 and 1180 in the first eight months of 2024.
+According to the New Jersey Office of the Chief State Medical Examiner, there have been 306 suspected drug deaths reported in the first quarter of 2025.

 But while NJ drug overdose deaths have fallen sharply in the past two years, they’re still alarmingly high.
 Let’s look at some statistics about the state’s substance abuse problems.